You need this information for your scholarship application

 - Test Score Report.
 Applicants for undergraduate scholarships must upload SAT and/or ACT scores reports showing your highest scores unless you completed high school more than five years ago.
 If your chosen scores appear on your school transcript, you can choose not to upload a separate report.

 - References.
 Two references are required.
 You can provide names and email addresses of those who will send us letters or you can upload copies of their signed letters of recommendations.
-You may want to consider guidance counselors, teachers, school administrators, employers or others who know you well.
+You may want to consider guidance counselors, teachers, school administrators, employers or others who know you well and can comment on your academic and personal strengths.
+Your references cannot be related to you.

 - Personal statement.
 You must upload an essay (in Word or PDF) that addresses both of the following questions: 1)What are your educational and career goals?
 Include why you chose your field of study, career path and/or college?
 2) Describe either a situation that allowed you to display your character in a positive way, a hardship you've overcome, or an incident you wish you had handled differently.
 Please limit your total response to both questions to three double-spaced pages in 12-point font (approx. 900 words).